leftwm/leftwm/README.md

   these settings out into themes, you can now easily tweak, switch, and share your experiences.
 This configuration is spread between `theme.toml` and related files contained within a theme's folder.

+**Note:** some example config and themes can be found in the share dir, e.g. `/usr/share/leftwm` oh Arch based disros.

 [ricing]: https://www.reddit.com/r/unixporn/comments/3iy3wd/stupid_question_what_is_ricing/

 # Dependencies